This tutorial gives step by step instructions to quickly and easily change the font size in Microsoft Windows 7.

 Windows 7 has some great visual improvements and enhancements over its predecessor (Windows Vista) and the slick visual styles are more eye pleasing than ever.
 With this, Windows 7 also gives you the ability to customize how fonts look.
-In this guide, we teach you in simple and straight forward steps how to customize the fonts in Windows 7.

 - On an empty space on your Desktop, right-click and select Personalize.